Mississippian copper plates: Florida plates

 A little further down the Atlantic coast was the Mount Royal Mound (8 PU 35), a site occupied on and off since 4000 BCE, and during the historic period a Timucua settlement.
 Construction of the mound at Mount Royal, began in approximately 1050 CE.
-In 1893 and 1894, Clarence B. Moore excavated the mound.
+In 1893 and 1894, Clarence Bloomfield Moore excavated the mound.
 Among the copper ornaments he disinterred, Moore discovered a copper breast-place with a "forked eye and blade image", and another plate with concentric circles and lines.
 The first plate was almost 11 in square and the second plate was 10.5 in square.

 Located in central Florida, the Old Okahumpka Site (8 LA 57) is a now destroyed burial mound in Lake County, Florida near the modern town of Okahumpka.
 The site was excavated by Clarence B. Moore in the 1890s.
 During his excavation he found a burial associated plate measuring 7.1 cm wide by 15.2 cm in length and depicting the lower portion of a dancing figure wearing a sash, kilt, cuffed moccasins, and holding a knife.
 The design is almost identical to two examples known from Spiro and a site in Jackson County, Alabama, although of the three it is the only one to show a figure wielding a knife.
 Archaeologists estimate the plate was deposited in the mound sometime between 1100 and 1300 CE.
 The plate is now part of the collection of the National Museum of the American Indian.

 From an unknown location on the west coast of central Florida comes the Wilcox plate, a partial avian themed copper plate showing the middle section details of scalloped wings, tail feathers and a raptors leg and claw in the Malden style very similar to the Wulfing plates.
 It was discovered somewhere near Waldo, Florida in Levy County in the 1880s, where it was purchased from a local doctor by Joseph Wilcox for the Academy of Natural Sciences of Philadelphia.
 It has been part of the collection of the University of Pennsylvania Museum of Archaeology and Anthropology since the mid-1930s.